ionic-team/stencil-site/docs/framework-integration/react.md

 **Type: `string[]`**

-Allows user to exclude a list of components to be server side rendered by Next.js or other React frameworks.
+Allows users to exclude a list of components from server side rendering by Next.js or other React frameworks.
 This may be useful if you would like to generally ignore some components from being rendered on the server or if you like roll out SSR support for your design system one component at a time.